 Stainless steel and carbon steel are iron alloys, which fall under the category of steel.
 Steels contain carbon up to 2% by weight.
-Stainless steel and carbon steel can be differentiated by their alloying elements and their compositions.
+We can differentiate stainless steel and carbon steel according to their alloying elements and their compositions.

 Other than the stainless steel, all the other steels are carbon steels.
-Carbon steel contains up to 2% carbon, up to 1.65% Manganese, up to 0.6% Silicon and up to 0.6% copper by weight.
-Depending on the carbon content, carbon steel can be further classified into low carbon steel, medium carbon steel, and high carbon steel.
-Carbon steel is less corrosion resistant than stainless steel.
-Because of this, they should not be used in corrosive atmospheres or else they can be coated with a protective layer.
-Carbon steels are cheaper than stainless steels as its main alloying element is carbon, while the relatively expensive chromium is stainless steels’ main alloying element.
-Carbon steel becomes stronger and harder with the increasing content of carbon, but it lessens the ductility.
-The required mechanical properties of carbon steel can be changed by heat treating.
+Carbon steel contains up to 2% carbon, up to 1.65% manganese, up to 0.6% silicon and up to 0.6% copper by weight.
+Depending on the carbon content, we can classify this type of steel further into low carbon steel, medium carbon steel, and high carbon steel.
+Moreover, this alloy is less corrosion resistant than stainless steel.
+Because of this, we should not use it in corrosive atmospheres or else we need to coat them with a protective layer.

-Stainless steel and carbon steel are used for many applications like skyscrapers, bridges, aviation industry, mining, offshore industry, pipes etc. Both are ductile materials and are sometimes used for decorative purposes.
+Stainless steel and carbon steel are useful for many applications like skyscrapers, bridges, aviation industry, mining, offshore industry, pipes etc. Both are ductile materials, and we use them sometimes for decorative purposes.
 Depending on the alloying elements and their composition, their properties vary readily.
 Therefore, stainless steel or carbon steel must be selected as to the requirement of the application.